alexjercan/alexjercan.github.io/_random/labyrinth-escape.md

 For this project I have used ChatGPT to generate an idea for a game.
 I have used the following prompt `Give me a title for a game that I would have to implement as a challenge` to get the title idea.
-Then I used the title to come up with mechanichs for the game.
+Then I used the title to come up with mechanics for the game.

 <div class="video-container" align="center">
 	<iframe